 Fair Credit: 580-669

-A fair credit score of 650 or less is below the Canadian average credit score.
-Lenders will be cautious to work with you, making it more difficult to get approved loans.
-You may likely pay a higher interest rate and may not get the best products with premium rewards.
+A fair credit score of 650 falls within this range, which is below the Canadian average credit score.
+Lenders will be cautious to work with you, making it more difficult to get approved for loans.
+You will likely pay a higher interest rate and may not get the best products with premium rewards.

 Good or Average Credit: 670-739